BHSAI/GeDI/qt.md

     $ gedi -qt -cl --bfile file --ld 0.1 1 10 -pr --pcut 1

-Under cross-validation, the R2 becomes the squared correlation between predicted and actual phenotypes for test sets, while inference is performed based on training sets only.
-The R2 is therefore analogous to AUC of case-control inferences and can be maximized with respect to penalizer.
+Under cross-validation, the R^2 becomes the squared correlation between predicted and actual phenotypes for test sets, while inference is performed based on training sets only.
+The (signed) R is analogous to AUC of case-control inferences and can be maximized with respect to penalizer.